-The locations of Trojans.
+The locations of Jupiter Trojans.

 A Trojan is an object located at either of the stable Lagrangian points (L4 or L5) of a larger object's orbit.
 The term comes from the theme of the names given to the first asteroids to be found at Jupiter's Lagrangian points, Achilles, Patroclus, and Hektor – characters in Homer's epic poem about the Trojan War, the Iliad.

 Unless qualified, "Trojan" is assumed to mean "Jupiter Trojan."
-There is one known Earth Trojan (the 300-meter-wide 2010TK7), three known Mars Trojans, and nine known Neptune Trojans.
+There is one known Earth Trojan (the 300-meter-wide 2010TK7), seven known Mars Trojans, and 17 known Neptune Trojans.
 Searches have so far failed to uncover any similar objects in the orbits of any of the other planets.
 Saturn's satellites Helene, Calypso, and Telesto are also sometimes called Trojans because they lie at the leading Lagrangian point of Dione, and at the trailing and leading Lagrangian points of Tethys, respectively.

 The Jupiter Trojans occupy two banana-shaped regions, centered 60° ahead and behind the planet, which can be considered the "Greek" and "Trojan" nodes, respectively; only Hektor in the Greek node and Patroclus in the Trojan node are, so to speak, in the camps of the enemy.
 Perturbations by other planets, principally Saturn, cause the Trojans to oscillate about the Lagrangian points in an arc about 45–80° from Jupiter with a period of 150–200 years.
 About 1,750 Jupiter Trojans are known, with 40% more in the leading group than the trailing group; most don't move in the plane of the planet's orbit but rather in orbits inclined by up to 40°.